Kate Bolduan: At This Hour with Kate Bolduan

 Bolduan joined CNN's new morning show, @This Hour, which premiered on January 26, 2015, alongside John Berman.
 At This Hour covered various news stories of the day with co-hosts Kate Bolduan and John Berman.
 At This Hour aired weekdays from 11 a.m. to noon ET, and was broadcast live from CNN's New York Studios in Manhattan.
 On February 6, 2017, Berman moved to 9 a.m. to co-host CNN Newsroom and Bolduan took over as the sole host of the show as it changed name to At This Hour.

 The show was eventually removed from the CNN lineup but returned in April 2021.
 The focus of the show is on daily events with correspondents sending their on-site live reports into the studio.
 At This Hour also presents moderated live interviews and discussions with guests in the studio or via teleconference.
+On April 3, 2023, she joined the program's successor, CNN News Central, alongside Berman and Sara Sidner.

 State of America with Kate Bolduan

 Bolduan was named anchor of State of America with Kate Bolduan, a CNN International program which covered the 2016 U.S. Presidential campaign for a global audience.
 Following the election, the program was renamed and pivoted to focusing on U.S. news and affairs.
 The show aired Fridays at 23:00 CET from CNN's New York studios in Manhattan.

-During the first ten minutes of the show Bolduan discussed the daily news.
+During the first ten minutes of the show, Bolduan discussed the daily news.
 Following a commercial break a panel, typically consisting of four journalists and analysts from various backgrounds, discussed current affairs.

-The last Episode was aired September 20, 2019.
+The last Episode was aired on September 20, 2019.